afairb/news-blurrer/README.md

 Then browse to BBC News and click the new bookmark to blur out stories.

-<small>Unfortunately GitHub [does not allow](https://github.com/github/markup/issues/79) JavaScript in links here, so you have to manually create the bookmark rather than just dragging a bookmarklet to your bookmarks toolbar.</small>
+Unfortunately GitHub [does not allow](https://github.com/github/markup/issues/79) JavaScript in links here, so you have to manually create the bookmark rather than just dragging a bookmarklet to your bookmarks toolbar.

 ---